La Niña is characterized by unusually cold ocean temperatures in the

 El Nino Conditions

-(in red, on the left).
+in the Western Pacific (in red, on the left).
 Strong La Niña conditions

-during

-1998 are shown in the top panel.
-The Eastern Pacific is cooler than
+during December 1998 are shown in the top panel.
+The Eastern Pacific is

-in December 1997, are shown on the bottom panel, with warm
+conditions, in December 1997, are shown on the bottom panel, with warm

 water (red) extending all along the equator.
-El Niño and La
+El Niño and La Niña are

 Recent La Niña and El Niño events